 Be Weary of the “Botox Bargain.”

 Yes, it is a well-known fact that Botox specials are happening every day.
 It is essential to know the potential downfalls of taking advantage of these specials.
 Sometimes Botox is priced at a discount because the actual ratio of Botox to the saline solution diluted.
-The FDA suggest that four units of Botox per 0.1 mL of saline solution.
+The FDA suggested that four units of Botox per 0.1 mL of saline solution.
 Therefore, be proactive and make sure to ask about how many units being used per area and NOT just what is the total volume of liquid in the syringe is that is injected per area.

 The reason you want an accurate ratio of Botox to saline solution is to ensure a natural result; Diluted Botox can lead to poor and unnatural results.